 Some animation software is best suited to building games while others are suited to creating cartoons.
 So, keep in mind what you’re most likely to use the software for and you’ll have an easier time choosing between all the different features and tools.

-Today we’ll look at eight of the best animation software options available.
+Today we’ll look at nine of the best animation software options available.

 What makes great animation software?